 I am an early career investigator with a strong focus on Alzheimer’s disease neuroimaging research.
 I received undergraduate training in Psychology and Medicine in Innsbruck, Austria, after which I completed my PhD at the graduate school for systemic neurosciences (LMU) in Munich.
 I am specifically interested in the mechanisms that drive the progression of Alzheimer’s disease and primary tauopathies.
 My overall goal is to develop clinically useful models for predicting disease progression and to identify therapeutically relevant targets for secondary prevention of Alzheimer’s disease and primary tauopathies.
 To this end, I am combining multimodal MRI and PET imaging with fluid biomarkers and genetics.

-Davina Biel, Postdoc
+Davina Biel, PhD, Postdoc

 I received undergraduate training in Psychology and Neurosciences from the University of Bremen, including lab rotations in Barcelona and Melbourne.
 Afterwards I moved to Lübeck to start my PhD in Neuroscience, focusing cognitive training effects and structural brain changes in older adults.
 I graduated in September 2020 and since then join the ISD as a post-doc in Munich focusing on neuroimaging in Alzheimer’s disease.
-I am interested in mechanisms of tau-spreading, genetics, and health factors which help to understand the progression in Alzheimer’s disease and facilitate patient-specific risk prediction.
+I am interested in mechanisms of tau-spreading, genetics, and inflammatory processes which help to understand the progression in Alzheimer’s disease and facilitate patient-specific risk prediction.
 Outside the lab, I like to spend my time hiking, practicing yoga, and delving into classic literature.

-Anna Dewenter, Postdoc
+Anna Dewenter, PhD, Postdoc

-Sebastian N. Roemer-Cassiano, Clinician Scientist
+Sebastian N. Roemer-Cassiano, MD, Clinician Scientist

 Lukas Frontzkowski, MD, Clinician Scientist

-Anna Steward, PhD student
+Anna Steward, PhD, Postdoc

 Hannah De Bruin, PhD student

 I obtained a Bachelor’s degree in Psychology at the VU Amsterdam, with a specialization in Biological- and Neuropsychology.
 Within this program, I got the opportunity to spend a semester at the University at Buffalo in New York State (USA).
 While taking several neuroscience courses, I developed a strong interest in the complex mechanisms of the human brain and went on to obtain both a two-year Research Master in Neurosciences in Amsterdam as well as a clinical Master’s degree in Neuropsychology.
-After graduation, I worked as a neuropsychologist in a nursing home for a year, and in June of 2022 I started my PhD in a cross-border research project in the labs of Dr. Nicolai Franzmeier at the ISD and in Dr. Rik Ossenkoppele’s lab at the Alzheimer Center Amsterdam.
+After graduation, I worked as a neuropsychologist in a nursing home for a year, and in June of 2022 I started my PhD in a cross-border research project in the labs of Nicolai Franzmeier at the ISD and in Rik Ossenkoppele’s lab at the Alzheimer Center Amsterdam.
 In my PhD-project, we explore functional connectivity as a predictor of tau spreading in atypical variants of Alzheimer’s disease by combining PET and post-mortem data.
 I am doing my PhD part-time, as I carry on with my work as a neuropsychologist for one day a week.
 In my leisure time, I like to meet with friends, watch movies, go swimming, travel, and cuddle with my cats.

 Zeyu Zhu, PhD student